SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 The headers of the message are available with headers.

 **1. Add a Shipping Verticle**
-Since RHOAR currently do not support using distributed event bus we will create the Verticle locally.
-For now our shipping service will only return a fixed ShippingFee of 37.0.
-RHOAR is planned to support distributes event bus early 2018.
-Since the Event Bus API is the same very little code changes (if any) will be required to move this to a separate service in OpenShift in the future.
+For the purposes of this lab, our shipping service will just return a fixed ShippingFee of 37.0.

 Add this code to the `modernize-apps/cart/src/main/java/com/redhat/coolstore/ShippingServiceVerticle.java` file: